mldv/yaavs/docs/yaavs_intro.md

 ### Actuators

-The virtual robot has two motors and three signalling LEDs.
+The virtual robot has two motors, each driving a wheel.

 #### Motors
 The motors try to represent, although roughly, real motors.